 Not long after, they left the trunk and Sirius asked, "Did you have fun?" with a wink.

-Harry blushed but Hermione said, "Oh yes!
+Harry blushed but Hermione replied, "Oh yes!
 I was in Harry's arms almost the whole time," and they walked off, hand in hand.

 He unrolled it and found that he was holding a wizarding newspaper, but it wasn't the one he was familiar with.
 It was called, 'The Howler.'